berrym/lusush/README.md

 Lusush is a modern POSIX-compliant shell that combines traditional shell functionality with advanced scripting features.
 Built for reliability and developer productivity, it provides enhanced function systems, comprehensive debugging tools, and robust multiline construct support.

+> **⚠️ Development Status**: Lusush is under active development.
+While most documented features work as described, some advanced features and configuration options may be partially implemented or subject to change.
+Always test functionality in your environment and use `debug help` and `config show` to verify available features in your version.

 ## 🎯 Current Status

 - **Shell Compliance**: 85% (134/136 comprehensive tests passing)